U.S. homebuilder sentiment rises to highest in seven years in June

 Confidence among homebuilders has strengthened in the last year and a half, alongside a recovery in the broader housing sector.
 The index is 23 points higher than where it was in June of last year.

 Rising prices, tighter inventory and improved sales have all helped the housing market get back on its feet.
-In the stock market, the data pushed the housing index .HGX up 2.1 percent.
-Homebuilders Toll Brothers (TOL.N) and Pulte Group (PHM.N) gained more than 3 percent, while Lennar (LEN.N) rose over 1 percent.
+In the stock market, the data pushed the housing index .HGX up 2.3 percent, with homebuilders Toll Brothers (TOL.N), Pulte Group (PHM.N) and Lennar (LEN.N) all gaining more than 2 percent.

-Cheap mortgage rates have helped lure in buyers, with borrowing rates kept low by the Federal Reserve's bond-buying stimulus program, while real estate purchases by investors have also helped soak up the excess demand left in the wake of the housing market collapse.

-Analysts are looking to the Fed's policy-setting meeting later in the week for insight into when the central bank may start to slow its $85 billion a month in bond purchases.
+Investors are looking to the Fed's policy-setting meeting later in the week for insight into when the central bank may start to slow its $85 billion a month bond purchases.

 Homebuilders felt even more optimistic for the coming months with the gauge of single-family sales expectations for the next six months accelerating to 61 from 52.
 The single-family home sales component rose to 56 from 48, while prospective buyer traffic climbed to 40 from 33.